-- A location where there are no obstacles near the inlet and outlet area. - A location which can bear the weight of the indoor unit. - · Do not install the indoor units near a direct source of heat such as direct sunlight or a heating appliance. - A location which provides appropriate clearances (see Fig. 6.)
+- A location where there are no obstacles near the inlet and outlet area - · A location which can bear the weight of the indoor unit. - Do not install the indoor units near a direct source of heat such as direct sunlight or a heating appliance. - A location which provides appropriate clearances (See Fig. 8 on page 9.)

-INDOOR UNIT INSTALLATION

-PRIOR TO INSTALLATION
+INDOOR UNIT INSTALLATION PRIOR TO INSTALLATION